diggerhq/docs-site/docs/customize/terraform.md

 Terraform overrides require a connected Infrastructure Repository.
 You can do that in Settings.
 :::

-To add ad custom Terraform, simply push a fulder named `_digger_custom` into your Infrastructure Repository.
+To add ad custom Terraform, simply push a fulder named `_digger_custom` into the `digger` branch of your Infrastructure Repository.
 If you want your Terraform to be rendered in all environments, put it into the `_shared` subfolder.
 And if it's for one environment only, put it into a subfolder named `environment-{environmentId}`.
 Digger will pick up changes from it and render your Terraform alongside the target defaults.
-If the name of a resource in your code is the same as in Digger-generated code (it's in the same repository), Digger will ignore the generated resource and render yours instead.

 Example folder structure in the Infrastructure Repository: